Choccy Block Flashing Lamp Flip-Flop: A

 several angles and of the whole thing, I can usually get you

-A complete kit of
+A complete kit of electronic

-link, where overseas shipping options are also
+overseas shipping options are available to some countries:

 Choccy Block / Terminal Strip